samueletur/laravel-error-tracking-to-telegram/README.md

     }
 ```

+## Configuration

+Configuring for use within your Laravel app takes place mainly in the `config/error_tracking_telegram.php` file.
+Each item is broken down in the comment lines above it, describing what that item does and what value(s) it's anticipating.

 Create and set parameters on .env
 ```bash
 TELEGRAM_BOT_TOKEN='XXXXXXXXXX:XXXXXXXxxxXXxxXxXxx-xXxxXXxXXxXXxxx'
 TELEGRAM_CHAT_ID=999999999
 ```

+There are also two .env variables you'll need to set depending on if you use notifications:

+- **TELEGRAM_BOT_TOKEN**, the token of telegram app
+- **TELEGRAM_CHAT_ID**, ID from your chat or group room.

 > **Tip**: How to create a bot token on Telegram.
 1) Crie uma conta no Telegram